ChristianAnyanwu/Wiki_Comp_Sci_Analysis/README.md

 This picture is generated from running modularity analysis for group discrimination on the "Computer Science" wikipedia page for 2 layers of connected links.

-To see a high definition version open the SVG in Chrome, IE, or any other suitable browser.
+To see a high definition version open the CompSci_Wiki_Stratified.svg file in Chrome, IE, or any other suitable browser.